dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 sociophysical phenomena.
 These topologies, either fully or partially derived from logical relationships between people, groups, or other nodes, form fields where the energy mechnics operate like electrical circuits.
-These are emergent logical topologies, overlayed onto physically interacting particles via the social graph funct.
+These form emergent logical topologies, where the social graph might be overlayed onto physically interacting particles.

 Electrical networks are an example of physical phenomena with a logical graph-based structure overlayed on top.
 When determining the